vekaputra/tiger-kittens/readme.md

 ## REST API

-Postman collection can be found in the root of this project in file named `tiger-kittens.postman_collection`
+Postman collection and environment can be found in the root of this project in file named `tiger-kittens.postman_collection.json` and `tiger-kittens.postman_environment.json`

 ### List of available endpoint: